Turning a Refusal into a Re-Application Strategy

 • Whether you fit the Standard or Complex tier.

-If you proceed to our full Reapplication Support within 14 days, this consultation fee is credited toward your package balance.
+If you proceed to our full Refusal Strategy Session within 14 days, this audit fee is credited toward your package balance.